AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 countless quests, looking for holes in the game to break it, and always keeping a good spirit in the group.
-Habitica is a community building application, which makes it invaluable: Even if there are better applications out there, it will be hard to convince Habitica users to get out of it, since they would that community.
+Habitica is a community building application, which makes it invaluable: Even if there are better applications out there, it will be hard to convince Habitica users to get out of it, since they would lose that community.
+Something I've been pondering a lot as I'm looking into building new productivity applications in the future.

 <!-- Talk about contributions -->